Kent Connect to Support

 Carer’s allowance

-Carer’s allowance is a taxable benefit for people aged 16 or over whom spend at least 35 hours a week caring for someone.
-The person they care for must be receiving disability living allowance at the middle or highest rate of the care component, or attendance allowance.
+Carer's Allowance is a taxable benefit for people aged 16 or over who spend at least 35 hours a week caring for someone.
+The person you care for must receive Disability Living Allowance at the middle or highest rate of the care component, or Attendance Allowance.

-You may be entitled to a reduction in your council tax bill if you look after someone who:
+Council Tax Reduction: You could get a discount on your council tax bill if you care for someone who:

-• Is cared for by you for a minimum of 35 hours per week*
+• Is cared for by you for at least 35 hours a week

 • Is not your spouse or partner